 There is much evidence, as shared in this document, to say that stronger social capital and economic resilience leads to reduced social and economic impacts and better recovery.
 However, there is yet to be a community preparedness model that establishes an evidence base for the types of preparedness and recovery initiatives that are effective, addresses the capability requirements of communities, and incorporates the contextual nature of disasters.

-Leveraging our combined experience in community recovery, bridging disaster recovery and preparedness with community development approaches, The Prince’s Trust and other philanthropic organisations have partnered with FRRR to scope an applied research project to develop the framework and processes for communities to use to enable disaster resilience.
+Leveraging our combined experience in community recovery, bridging disaster recovery and preparedness with community development approaches, a number of philanthropic organisations have partnered with FRRR to scope an applied research project to develop the framework and processes for communities to use to enable disaster resilience.

 The Disaster Resilient: Future Ready program has enabled a committed group of donors to come together to develop systemic, sustainable and community-led, place-based responses to help communities better prepare for disasters and be more resilient, should they eventuate.